Undergraduate Foundation Programme (ICC)

 July and September entry points

-ICC has entry points in late July and mid September.
-Students who need to focus on their reading and writing skills before they start the academic subject courses will be asked to join the programme in July
+ICC has entry points in late early August and mid September.
+Students who need to focus on their reading and writing skills before they start the academic subject courses will be asked to join the programme in August

 You should have successfully completed high school in your own country with good grades in a range of subjects.